Qualifications: a 1.5 mile for 15:30 in Two Weeks. I'm NOT a Runner

 I.e. rather than going out for a 10-minute run, it would be better, endurance wise, to do 5 x 4 min of running with a few minutes of walking in between.

-On the non-running days I would do some cross-training, e.g. bike, swim or so.
-All little bits help.
+On the non-running days you can do some active recovery like a short walk or some cross-training, e.g. bike, swim or so.
+All little bits help, but rest is important as well, so have at least one rest day per week.

 Best of luck.